What is Incremental Cash Flow?

 #1 – Initial Investment Outlay

 It is the amount needed to set up or start a project or a business.
-Eg: a cement manufacturing company plans to set up a manufacturing plant at XYZ city.
-So all the investment from buying land and setting up a plant to manufacturing first bag of cement will come under initial investment (remember initial investment does not include sunk cost)
+E.g., a cement manufacturing company plans to set up a manufacturing plant at XYZ city.
+So all the investment from buying land and setting up a plant to manufacturing the first bag of cement will come under initial investment (remember, initial investment does not include sunk costSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome.)

 #2 – Operating Cash Flow